DNDeveloper-s/Snow-HTML-Canvas-by-DNDeveloper/README.md

 ## Getting Started

-1. Copy canvas.bundle.js file from dist folder to your project.
+1. Copy canvas.bundle.js file from dist/js folder to your project.

 2. In Html file, add